alephdata/alephclient/README.md

 # alephclient

-Command-line client for Aleph 2.
+Command-line client for Aleph.
 It can be used to bulk import document sets via the API, without direct access to the server.
 It requires an active API client to perform uploads.